bug-or-feature/pst-fsb-site/docs/data_fsb.md

 |2023-04-17 11:17:13|UNMAPPED|DEC-23&#x7c;2023-11-27 18:30:00&#x7c;OFFLINE|AUG-23&#x7c;2023-07-26 17:30:00&#x7c;OFFLINE|JUN-23&#x7c;2023-05-25 17:30:00&#x7c;EDITS_ONLY|
 |2023-04-18 11:16:55|UNMAPPED|DEC-23&#x7c;2023-11-27 18:30:00&#x7c;OFFLINE|AUG-23&#x7c;2023-07-26 17:30:00&#x7c;OFFLINE|JUN-23&#x7c;2023-05-25 17:30:00&#x7c;TRADEABLE|

-To understand what this means, we need to look at the full EPIC.
-For GOLD_fsb, all the known EPICs are currently
+To understand what this means, we need to look at the full epic.
+For GOLD_fsb, all the known epics are currently

 - MT.D.GC.Month1.IP
 - MT.D.GC.Month2.IP
 - MT.D.GC.Month3.IP

-The EPIC can be split into 5 parts, separated by the dot '.' character.
-Part 2 is always 'D', and part 5 is always 'IP'.
-Part 3 describes the instrument, 'GC' here, which is the two letter symbol for the Gold future on the CME.
-Part 1 represents the asset class, Indexes, Rates, Commodities, Energy, Metals etc. Part 4 we call the 'epic period', and it maps to the column names in the 'epic_history' Arctic collection.

-Looking at the last row in the collection, the Month1 column shows us that the EPIC `MT.D.GC.Month1.IP` currently represents the June 2023 Gold contract, it expires on 25 June 2023, and it is currently tradeable.
+Looking at the last row in the collection, the Month1 column shows us that the epic `MT.D.GC.Month1.IP` currently represents the June 2023 Gold contract, it expires on 25 June 2023, and it is currently tradeable.
 The previous row shows us that before 18 April 2023, the June contract's trading status was EDITS_ONLY.

-The Month3 column shows that the next contract, August 2023, will have the EPIC `MT.D.GC.Month3.IP`, but it is currently not tradeable.
-The Month2 column shows that the December 2023 contract will have the EPIC `MT.D.GC.Month2.IP`, (also not tradeable), but before the end of March, that EPIC represented the April 2023 contract.
+The Month3 column shows that the next contract, August 2023, will have the epic `MT.D.GC.Month3.IP`, but it is currently not tradeable.
+The Month2 column shows that the December 2023 contract will have the epic `MT.D.GC.Month2.IP`, (also not tradeable), but before the end of March, that epic represented the April 2023 contract.

 The first column shows us that before the middle of February 2023, there was another epic period being used.
 The name changed from 'MONTH1' to 'Month1' around that time.

 ### market_info

 Market info stores the entire response from IG's `/markets` REST endpoint.
-The response contains all the published information for the passed EPIC.
+The response contains all the published information for the passed epic.
 For example, minimum bet size, market hours, expiry date, margin bands, dealing rules and so forth.
 We save it locally, so we don't have to hit the IG API too often, due to the rate limits.

 ### epic_periods